kiwix/kiwix-js/README.md

 ### Deprecated platforms

-These platforms are deprecated.
-We still partially test against them, and we'll try to keep compatibility as long as it's not too complicated :
+These platforms/browsers are deprecated.
+We still partially test against them, and we'll try to keep compatibility as long as it's not too complicated:

 - Microsoft Edge Legacy >=40 (needs to run a local copy of the source code)
 - Microsoft Internet Explorer 11 (needs to run a local copy of the source code)